padlet/async-semaphore/README.md

 const data = await Semaphore.fromAny(tag);
 ```

 The main difference between the two is that `Semaphore.fromNext` will wait for the next `dispatch` event before resolving, while `Semaphore.fromAny` will resolve right away if the `dispatch` event has already occured.

-Both must be called inside an async marked function.
+<b>NOTE:</b> Both functions return a promise.
+To use the functions with the `await` keyword, you must ensure that the parent function is marked as `async`.

 To dispatch a semaphore, use the following